 What Are The Five Major Processes In An ERP System?

-1. Inventory Control and Restocking
+1. ERP Inventory Management and Replenishment

 This process involves inventorying all of a company’s goods.
 ERP systems automate this procedure by tracking inventory levels in real time.
 ERPs update inventory databases following sales, refunds, and receipts.
 ERP systems automatically make replenishment orders when inventory drops below a specific level to prevent running out.
 Such functionality reduces the possibility of stockouts and maintains the efficiency of sales or production procedures.

-2. Financial Reporting and Reconciliation
+2. ERP Financial Reporting and Batch Processing

 The collection and batch processing of ERP financial data is automated by ERP (Enterprise Resource Planning) systems.
 They can automatically produce several financial reports, including income statements and balance sheets.
 Time is saved, and financial reporting accuracy is guaranteed.
 ERP software compares firm data with bank statements or other outside sources to assist in financial information reconciliation.
 ERP software flags any disparities for examination, thereby reducing the likelihood of undetected financial errors or fraud.